Apply now for the SoJo Europe Grant

 HOW?

 By teaching the students about the role of media in democracy and giving them concrete tools to make their own journalistic stories we hope to increase both the media literacy and democratic self-confidence amongst future generations.
+When engaging in the local democracy at their school, the students are inspired to take part in democracy in general.

 Examples of the students’ stories